 What is Dwell Time in SEO?

-Dwell time is a metric that search engine optimization (SEO) professionals consider a reliable indicator of user satisfaction.
+Dwell time is a metric SEO professionals use as a read on user satisfaction.
 Dwell time is the length of time a user spends on a page after clicking on its link from the search engine results page (SERP) before returning to the SERPs.
-It's a measure of the quality of the user experience on a piece of content, such as blog posts or articles.
+It is a proxy for the quality of the user experience on a piece of content, such as blog posts or articles.

 What Does Dwell Time Mean?

 Dwell time is the amount of time a user spends on your website after clicking on your link from the search engine results page (SERP), but before returning to the SERPs.
 It's a measure of user engagement and satisfaction, and it can be a reliable indicator of the quality of your content and user experience.
-It's a ranking signal that search engines use to determine the relevance and quality of your content.
+One point to be precise about: Google has said repeatedly that it does not use dwell time or time-on-page as a direct ranking signal.
+Treat dwell time as a diagnostic for content quality, not a confirmed ranking factor.

 How is Dwell Time Calculated?